BrightspaceUI/alert/README.md

 </d2l-alert-toast>
 ```

-It also has an autoclose property that defaults to on, which will trigger the toast to disappear after 2.5 seconds.
-To keep the toast on the screen indefinitely, turn off the autoclose property by setting it to 0:
+It also has an `autoclose` attribute that defaults to on, which will trigger the toast to disappear after 2.5 seconds.
+To keep the toast on the screen indefinitely, turn off the `autoclose` attribute by setting it to 0:

 ```html
 <d2l-alert-toast type="default" open autoclose="0">